 "Don't be.
 It was our fault."

 "Ouais."
 Lizzie didn’t hold the forceful eviction against me and that evening in bed at my hotel in La Marais the wild-haired medusa told me about her affair with a spike-haired singer in the East Village.

 “Yes, Richard.”
 She lit a cigarette and the tobacco turned her kisses into ashtrays.
 "Don't be jealous.
 Richard and I were never boyfriend and girlfriend.”

 “We are a one-night stand."

 I remained in Paris another two years before returning to the USA to write screenplays for porno films in North Hollywood.
 Within a month the quasi-mafia producer fired me for being too intellectual.
-This accomplishment would have made Lizzie proud.
+I never thought that I was that smart.

 “Who?”
 I knew exactly who.

 She is at that."
 I offered him a drink and was surprised by how friendly he was.
 After the second drink he said, “Lizzie told me about some American in Paris calling me Forkhead.”